Probability 86

 In a lottery, a person chooses four different natural numbers at random from 1 to 10, and if these four numbers match the four numbers already fixed by the lottery committee, he wins the prize.
 What is the probability of winning the prize in the game?
 (Th - Two doctors

-Doctor A will determine the correct diagnosis with a probability of 89% and doctor B with a probability of 75%.
-Calculate the probability of proper diagnosis if both doctors diagnose the patient. - Social beneficiaries
+Doctor A makes the correct diagnosis with a probability of 89% and Doctor B with a probability of 75%.
+Calculate the probability of a correct diagnosis if both doctors examine the patient independently. - Social beneficiaries